 - High quality lures are expensive considering they'll only catch a few fish each.

 #2.
-HARD Plastics (Plugs)
+Hard Plastics (Plugs)

 The exact opposite in more ways than one to the soft lures above.
 Again, there are enough types and sizes to catch a wide variety of predatory fish in fresh or salt water - they're just a bit more limited.
 While every soft plastic lure may be rigged in different ways to be fished at any depth, hard lures tend to be more fixed in their design specs.
 Each lure will have been designed to fish at a certain maximum depth and move in a certain way.

 Recommended for: Most aggressive predators.
 Particularly bass, pike, perch, chub, trout and salmon.
+To jump straight to species specific hard lures, check out our bass plugs here.
+For freshwater predators you can find some in our perch lures selection.

 - Can be fished in very shallow water.